 Has there been any update of the Cocoa Policy?

 Yes.
-On 1st July 2022 the Rainforest Alliance published Policy for Farm and Supply Chain Certification in Cocoa V2.3.
+On 1st July 2023 the Rainforest Alliance published Policy for Farm and Supply Chain Certification in Cocoa V3.0.

-Version 2.3 of the Policy for Farm and Supply Chain Certification in Cocoa is now available on the Rainforest Alliance website.
-It replaces version 2.2 which expired on July 1st, 2022.
-The cocoa policy is applicable to cocoa farm and supply chain certificate holders and their certification bodies in West Africa.
+Version 3.0 of the Policy for Farm and Supply Chain Certification in Cocoa is now available on the Rainforest Alliance website.
+It replaces version 2.3 which expired on July 1st, 2023.
+The cocoa policy is applicable to cocoa farms and supply chain certificate holders and their certification bodies in West Africa.

-The majority of requirements of the previous 2.2 version remain applicable during the second transition year (July 1st, 2022 to June 30th, 2023).
+The majority of requirements of the previous 2.3 version remain applicable during the full certification year (July 1st, 2022, to June 30th, 2024).
 The applicability of some requirements has been extended to Cameroon and Nigeria.
 In the same way, requirements related to audit allocation are now only applicable to Ghana.
 For Cote d’Ivoire, there are new requirements and a binding annex on risk level.
 CHs must have their audit in the harvest cycle corresponding to their risk level.
 Risk level has no further impact on the certification process of CHs.

 MultiTrace migration